matescb/obsidian-remarkable-wsl/README.md

-##
+## Purpose of fork
-With this fork, you can use reSnap executable inside wsl.
+With this fork, you can run Obsidian under Windows and use reSnap executable inside wsl.
 In my case its `/mnt/e/WORK/ReMarkable/reSnap/reSnap.sh`

 ## Obsidian & reMarkable